 - S.B.
-Kennedy with a Foreword by Seamus Heaney
+Kennedy, with a Foreword by Seamus Heaney

 This is the first comprehensive assessment of the career of T.P.
-Flanagan (1929-2011), generally regarded as the major landscapist working in Ireland in the second half of the twentieth century and the most significant watercolourist of his generation in Ireland.
+Flanagan (1929-2011), generally regarded as the major landscapist working in Ireland in the second half of the 20th century and the most significant watercolourist of his generation in Ireland.

 Educated at the Belfast College of Art, in his work Flanagan placed great emphasis on drawing and the rendition of forms through tonal relationships.
 As a painter he always eschewed abstraction and instead maintained what he called a ‘respect’ for nature and a ‘human identity,’ his work being the outcome of deep meditation rather than recorded observation - an approach which chimes with Flanagan's accomplishments as a writer and his strong connections with Ireland's literary circles.
 Significant works such as Boglands (for Seamus Heaney) - which inspired his life-long friend Seamus Heaney to write the poem Bogland in turn - underline the contemplative nature of his oeuvre.